 One of the best ways to begin teaching your child responsibility is to get them involved in household chores.
 Research shows having kids do chores can help them emotionally, academically, and later in life, professionally.

-It’s hard to believe that simply having kids put dishes away or clean bathroom sinks can be so powerful.
+It’s hard to believe that simply having kids put clean dishes away or clean a bathroom sink can be so powerful.

-But here’s why: children who do chores are learning that they’re part of a greater whole (in this case, their family) and it feels good to be a contributor to the family (which increases self-esteem).
+But here’s why: children who do chores are learning that they’re part of a greater whole (in this case, their family) and it feels good to be a contributor (which increases self-esteem).

-And kids also simply learn the necessity of what it takes to maintain a home, take care of oneself and other family members – which is an essential skill for being a good roommate or spouse.
+And kids also simply learn the necessity of what it takes to maintain a home and take care of oneself and other family members – which is an essential skill for being a good roommate or spouse.

 Get started on kids chores

 While most parents want to have their kids do chores, they’re held back by the idea that getting their kids to do them will only lead to nagging, power struggles and fights.
 Which leads them to conclude: what’s the point?

 But getting kids started on chores, if done correctly, doesn’t need to create friction in your relationship.
 No one enjoys doing chores – and kids are no exception!
 But as kids are brought into the process of cleaning the house, and doing other daily tasks – in a respectful way that makes them feel capable – kids will live up to the responsibility they’ve been given and help the family.

 The best time to start chores is when kids are young, preferably toddlerhood when kids are eager helpers.
 But don’t worry if you haven’t started chores with your older kids – it’s still possible to get them involved in cleaning and helping out around the home.

 Started on Chores